guycipher/k4/README.md

     <h1 align="left"><img width="128" src="graphics/k4.png"></h1>
 </div>

-K4 is an open-source, high-performance storage engine that emphasizes transactional integrity and durability.
-Currently, it is designed as a library for Go, with plans for bindings and foreign function interfaces (FFIs) for other languages in the future.
+K4 is an open-source, high-performance, transactional, and durable storage engine based on an LSM (Log-Structured Merge) tree architecture.
+This design optimizes high-speed reads and writes, making it ideal for modern data-intensive applications.

-K4 is specifically designed to provide low-latency performance while optimizing both read and write operations.
+Currently available as a library for Go, K4 plans to offer bindings and foreign function interfaces (FFIs) for other languages in the future.

 ### Benchmarks
 ```